Refractive Lens Exchange

 Exchange of the Natural Lens

 In RLE the natural lens of the eye is removed and replaced with a silicone or plastic intra-ocular lens (IOL).
 The replacement IOL is of a power to correct most, if not all, of the patient’s long or short sight.
 In order to achieve the desired focus for an eye it is sometimes necessary to use more than one type of procedure.
 This may be necessary if the focus error of the eye is too large or complex to be fully corrected by the RLE procedure alone.
-In most cases top up laser eye surgery is used to correct any residual refractive error.
+In most cases, top up laser correction is used to correct any residual refractive error.
 Combining procedures in this way is called Bioptics.
 Age is an important consideration and this procedure is generally only performed on patients who are 40+.